 S T A T E M E N T

-The unreal becomes tangible through sculptural animal forms.
-For example, Apparition is a mountain lion sculpture that physically cries.
-An apparition of a person or a thing is an immaterial appearance that seems real and is generally startling in its manifestation.
+The natural behavior of the animal depicted holds a direct relationship to the concept.
+In Fox or Foe, I sculpted a fox disguised with the head of a wolf, its natural predator.
+This masking allows the fox to survive.
+The unreal becomes tangible through sculptural forms.
+Apparition is a mountain lion sculpture that physically cries.
+An apparition is an immaterial appearance that seems real and is startling in its manifestation.
 Many societies have utilized feline icons as metaphors to express human qualities and symbolize human relations.
 My work continues this lineage.

 My sculptures embody symbolic language in which I explore themes including inner confrontation, spirituality vulnerability, and death.
 I am interested in human behavior from our celebratory moments to disastrous events.
 In observing the extremes both the dark and light of humanity are present.
 In understanding our polarities, we establish a new sense of awareness.